Sheriff’s Office

 Arrest(s):

-On June 17th, 2024, the Cass County Sheriff’s Office arrested Benjamin Barnes, 33, of Griswold, on a warrant for Sex Offender Registry Violation.
-Barnes was taken to the Cass County Jail where he was booked and held.
+On October 15th, 2024, the Cass County Sheriff’s Office arrested Trenton Baier, 34, of Lewis, on two counts of Possession of a Controlled Substance – Methamphetamine.
+Baier was transported to the Cass County Jail where he was booked and held pending his later release on bond.

-On June 16th, 2024, the Cass County Sheriff’s Office arrested Angela Logemann, 46, of Atlantic, on the charge of Simple Assault.
-Logemann was transported to the Cass County Jail where she was booked and held pending her later release on her own recognizance.
+On October 15th, 2024, the Cass County Sheriff’s Office arrested Edward Parrott JR, 30, of Atlantic, on a warrant for Assault.
+Parrott was taken to the Cass County Jail where he was booked and held pending his later release after serving time.

-On June 13th, 2024, the Cass County Sheriff’s Office arrested Bradley Haley, 33, of Clarinda, on a warrant for Failure to Appear.
-Haley was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.
+On October 14th, 2024, the Cass County Sheriff’s Office arrested Morgan Leeder, 33, of Lewis, on a Violation of a No Contact Order charge.
+Leeder was transported to the Cass County Jail where she was booked and held pending her later release after her initial appearance.

-On June 12th, 2024, the Cass County Sheriff’s Office arrested Jackon Sally, 24, of Atlantic, on warrants for Violation of Probation.
-He was additionally charged with Sex Abuse 3rd Degree.
-Sally was transported to the Cass County Jail where he was booked and held.
+On October 12th, 2024, the Cass County Sheriff’s Office arrested Randi Pierce, 29, of Griswold, on the charge of Domestic Abuse Assault – 1st Offense.
+Pierce was transported to the Cass County Jail where she was booked and held pending her later release on her own recognizance.

-On June 10th, 2024, the Cass County Sheriff’s Office arrested Aaron Shamblen, 37, of Council Bluffs, on the charges of Driving While Barred, OWI 1st Offense and Possession of Drug Paraphernalia.
-Shamblen was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.
+On October 3rd, 2024, the Cass County Sheriff’s Office arrested John Wreford, 59, of Saline, MI, on the charge of OWI 1st Offense.
+Wreford was transported to the Cass County Jail where he was booked and held pending his later release after time served.

-On June 6th, 2024, the Cass County Sheriff’s Office arrested Reggie Martin, 65, of Bridgewater, on the charge of OWI 1st Offense.
-Martin was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.
+On October 1st, 2024, the Cass County Sheriff’s Office arrested Shelby Froh, 36, of Anamosa, on a warrant for Violation of Probation.
+Froh was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.

-On June 4th, 2024, the Cass County Sheriff’s Office arrested Robin Grieshaber, 39, of Cumberland, on the charges of Drug Trafficking – Methamphetamine, Driving with No Valid Driver’s License and Interference with Official Acts.
-Grieshaber was transported to the Cass County Jail where he was booked and held pending his later release.
+On September 28th, 2024, the Cass County Sheriff’s Office arrested Matthew Steffens, 44, of Atlantic, for Driving while Revoked.
+Steffens was transported to the Cass County Jail where he was booked and held pending his later release on bond.

-On May 30th, 2024, the Cass County Sheriff’s Office arrested Phillip Germann, 20, of Anita, on the charges of OWI 1st Offense and Operating without a Valid Driver’s License.
-Germann was transported to the Cass County Jail where he was booked and held pending his later release.
+On September 27th, 2024, the Cass County Sheriff’s Office arrested Tyler Carter, 33, of Adair, on a warrant for Failure to Appear.
+Carter was transported to the Cass County Jail where he was booked and held pending his later release on his own recognizance.

 Civil Division